Perfect Output Feedback in the Two-User Decentralized Interference Channel: Introduction

 An approximate characterization of the $\eta$-NE region of the decentralized Gaussian IC without feedback is presented in \cite{Berry-TIT-2011}, with $\eta \geqslant 0$ arbitrarily small.
 This characterization implies two important points.
 First, in all the interference regimes, the $\eta$-NE region is non-empty, which verifies some of the existing results in \cite{Chung-ISIT-2003, Rose-ICC-2011} and \cite{Yu-ISIT-2000}.
 Second, the individual rates achievable at an $\eta$-NE are both lower and upper bounded.
 The lower bound corresponds to the rate achieved by treating interference as noise, whereas the upper bound requires partial decoding of the interference.
 Interestingly, in some cases of the strong and very strong interference regimes, it is shown that the $\eta$-NE region equals the capacity region.
 Conversely, in all the other cases, the $\eta$-NE region is a subregion of the capacity region and often, it does not contain all the strictly Pareto optimal rate pairs, e.g., the rate pairs on the boundary of the sum-capacity.

 In the case of the IC with feedback, conventional wisdom leads to the idea that the $\eta$-NE region must not be different from the $\eta$-NE region of the IC without feedback.
-This follows from the fact that when a transmitter-receiver pair uses feedback to cancel the interference of a bit received during channel use $t-1$, the corresponding interfering bit must be re-transmitted during channel use $t$ such that it can be reliably decoded in order to effectively cancel its effect during channel use $t-1$.
+This follows from the fact that feedback can be seen as an altruistic action in which the benefit is not for the transmitter-receiver pair that implements feedback but rather for the other pair \cite{Perlaza-ALLERTON-2012}.
+Note for instance that, the alternative path from transmitter $i$ to receiver $i$ mentioned above appears thanks to the feedback from receiver $j$ to transmitter $j$.
+Note also that when a transmitter-receiver pair uses feedback to cancel the interference of a bit received during channel use $t-1$, the corresponding interfering bit must be re-transmitted during channel use $t$ such that it can be reliably decoded in order to effectively cancel its effect during channel use $t-1$.
 This implies that, subject to a feedback delay, such a transmitter-receiver pair can opt for not transmitting the information bit during channel use $t-1$ and instead, transmitting it at channel use $t$ at the place of the interfering bit.
-This reasoning shows that for every individual rate that is achievable with feedback, there always exists an alternative transmit-receive configuration in which the previous channel outputs obtained by feedback are not used and such configuration achieves the same transmission rate.
-Therefore, intuitively, feedback is not useful in decentralized channels given that transmitter-receiver pairs whose individual interest is their own transmission rate do not have a particular interest in using it.
+This reasoning shows that for every individual rate that is achievable with feedback, there always exists an alternative transmit-receive configuration in which the previous channel outputs obtained by feedback are not used and such a configuration achieves the same transmission rate.
+Therefore, intuitively, feedback should not be useful in decentralized channels given that transmitter-receiver pairs whose individual interest is their own transmission rate do not have a particular interest in using it.